Shweta0002/ML-winter-mentorship/README.md

      e.
 Norms of Vectors

+ 2. [Pandas](https://pandas.pydata.org/): Used for data analysis.
- 2. Pandas : Pandas Basics
+ Pandas Basics

- 3. Matplotlib :
+ 3. [Matplotlib](https://matplotlib.org/): Used for data visualization

      a.
 Line plots